JetBrains/kotlin-playground/README.md

 - `data-crosslink="enabled|disabled"`: Show link for open in playground.
 Defaults to `undefined` – only supported in playground.

+- `data-shorter-height="100"`: show expander if height more than value of attribute

 ## Supported keyboard shortcuts

   - Ctrl+Space		   — code completion